prezi/datateam/Vision.md

 -----------------
 - clear understanding of our user population:
     - user segments: elemantary school, high school, college, gov, smb, f500, private
-    - what the value of Prezi for each segment is
+    - what the value of the product for each segment is
     - parameters such as ttp and retention measured for each
     - funnel built for each user segment
     - interaction of segments wrt. virality